Nathan enjoys researching forgotten and unusual historical and paranormal events.

-The skins were never seen again, and the story if factual makes you wonder if the government knows that thylacines still prowl the deep forest and uninhabited valleys, and are in an active campaign to keep the findings quiet.
-Probably make sense since a sightings will often bring out every hunter and trapper within hundreds of miles to kill a tiger.
+The skins were never seen again, and the story if factual makes you wonder if the government knows that Thylacines still prowl the deep forest and uninhabited valleys, and are in an active campaign to keep the findings quiet.
+Probably make sense since a sighting will often bring out every hunter and trapper within hundreds of miles to kill a tiger.

 A Questionable Verdict

 If the Tasmanian tiger is still out there, eventually one is going to be captured, or shot, and we will know for certain.
 But for now if it still exists, the tiger remains a phantom that roams the deep forests of Australia and Tasmania.
 There have even been stories of Thylacine type creatures moving around the wilderness of New Guinea.
 I'd like to think it is still out there, and the evidence is tantalizing, however there still is no conclusive proof to go on.
 The Australian government insists the Thylacine is extinct and extinct is how they will remain until somebody comes forward with a live one.

 Analysis of a 1973 Thylacine Sighting

 Full View of a Thylacine